 - If the Chair is an employee of the Company, the Board may appoint a lead independent director to help ensure robust independent leadership on the Board.
 If there is no lead independent director, the Chair shall perform the duties of the lead independent director (as described in more detail below). - Prior to any substantial change in a director's professional roles and responsibilities, such as a change in principal occupation or joining the board of another company, the director shall provide notice with the relevant details to the Chair of the Corporate Governance and Nominating Committee.
 The Chair shall consider, along with the Chair of the Board and the other members of the Corporate Governance and Nominating Committee, whether such a change would directly or indirectly impact that director's ability to fulfill his or her directorship obligations.
-If the Committee determines that it would, the Committee shall bring the matter to the attention of the Company's Board (excluding the director at issue).
-The Board would then consider the matter and, if the Board agrees that the change would directly or indirectly impact that director's ability to fulfill his or her directorship obligations, this will be communicated back to the director who shall, if requested, resign from the Board. - The Board does not believe that arbitrary term or age limits are appropriate. - A director may not serve on more than 5 public company Boards (or 3 in the case of the Company's CEO), including the Company, without the approval of the other directors.
+If the Company's Board (excluding the director at issue).
+The Board would then consider the matter and, if the Board agrees that the change would directly or indirectly impact that director who shall, if requested, resign from the Board. - The Board does not believe that arbitrary term or age limits are appropriate. - A director may not serve on more than 5 public company Boards (or 3 in the case of the Company's CEO), including the Company, without the approval of the other directors.